 |Space Telescope Science Institute|

-• OTA or “V” Frame (V1, V2, V3): The common coordinate system for Scientific Instruments and the FGSs.
-It is a distortion-free frame whose metric is arc seconds.
+• OTA or “V” Frame (V1, V2, V3): the common coordinate system for Scientific Instruments and the FGSs.
+It is a distortion-free frame whose unit is arc seconds.

-• POS-TARG Frame (XPOSTARG, YPOSTARG): This is a distortion-free frame with units of arc seconds.
+• POS-TARG Frame (XPOSTARG, YPOSTARG): a distortion-free frame with units of arc seconds.
 Its origin coincides with the science aperture and its axes are closely aligned with the user frame.

 • PA_V3: The position angle of the V3 axis; the angle from North, towards East, to V3, measured at the center of the HST focal plane (in the spt header).

 • ROLL_AVG: The average angle from North towards East to V3, measured at the position of the COS field in the HST focal plane (in the jit header, computed).